drvinceknight/pfm/book/building-tools/03-objects/tutorial/main.md

 # Tutorial

-We will here write some code to create and manipulate quadratic expressions.
+You will write some code to create and manipulate quadratic expressions.
 With `sympy` this is not necessary as all functionality required is available within `sympy` however this will be a good exercise in understanding how to build such functionality.